jmrphy/media_politics/README.md

 Having successfully completed the module, students will:

-- Have a critical, developed, independent perspective on the role of media in the politics across contemporary states.
+- Have a considered, critical, independent perspective on the role of media in the politics across contemporary states.

 - Be able to speak, write, and disseminate online their independent perspectives on the main questions and issues in the politics of media.